Preschool Age: When Do Kids Start Preschool?

 Nap necessity

-If your two or three-year-old still needs a two-hour nap each afternoon, they may not be developmentally ready for the activity level at preschool.
+If your three-year-old still needs a two-hour nap each afternoon, they may not be developmentally ready for the activity level at preschool.

-Usually, preschools have naps built into the day, but your toddler may not sleep as well at school as at home, which can lead to crankiness or an adjusted sleeping schedule.
+Usually, preschools have naps built into the day, but your child may not sleep as well at school as at home, which can lead to crankiness or an adjusted sleeping schedule.

 Persistence

-Does your two or three-year-old get easily frustrated when learning new skills?
+Does your three-year-old get easily frustrated when learning new skills?
 Do they struggle with motivation?
 They may not have the persistence necessary to succeed in preschool.

 Your child needs to be willing to work through their frustration and try challenging tasks to do well academically and socially in preschool.
 If your child struggles to stay motivated when facing challenges, it may be best to wait to enroll them in preschool.